 Fujian White Crane

-Baihequán translates as “White Crane Fist”.
-In this context “Fist” ( quán) implies a refined or ‘internal’ martial art, as it does for Tàijíquán.
-The art, as we know of it, originates from Fujian province in Southern China.
-As a ‘soft’ martial art our system cultivates mind awareness and intention coupled with muscular relaxation to create synchronised and fluid whole-body movement, instead of relying on raw speed and gross physical power.
-In this respect, it has more in common with Tàijíquán than it does with Kung Fu or Karate.
+The art, as we know it, originates from Fujian Province in southern China.
+As an internal martial art, our system cultivates mindful awareness and intention, coupled with muscular relaxation, to create stable, synchronised and fluid whole-body movement.
+In this respect, it has more in common with Tàijíquán than with many commonly recognised external martial arts.

-Putting it into perspective with Tàijíquán, our White Crane system is based on similar fundamental principles and if we regard it as an uncut diamond, then Tàijíquán is the polished stone.
-The message here is that White Crane will build a good foundation, enabling the more subtle methods in Tàijíquán to be developed quicker.
+To place this in perspective alongside Tàijíquán, our White Crane system is founded on similar core principles.
+If White Crane is viewed as an uncut diamond, then Tàijíquán might be seen as the polished stone.
+The point is that White Crane builds a strong foundation, enabling the subtler methods of Tàijíquán to be understood more readily and developed sooner.

-Although our system is based on the Whooping Crane tradition, it was Teacher Huang Sheng Shyan’s view that the Feeding Crane, Flying Crane, Sleeping Crane etc, are different aspects of one style, and so within our system, all of them might be found.
+Although our system is based primarily on the Whooping Crane tradition, Teacher Huang Sheng Shyan regarded Feeding Crane, Flying Crane, Sleeping Crane and other branches as different expressions of a single underlying art.

 Breathing exercises